GoekeLab/xpore/README.md

 See our documentation [here](https://xpore.readthedocs.io)!

+---

 xPore is maintained by [Ploy N. Pratanwanich](https://github.com/ploy-rukawa) and [Jonathan Goeke](https://github.com/jonathangoeke) from the Genome Institute of Singapore.

-If you want to contribute, please leave an issue.
+If you want to contribute, please leave an issue in our repo.

 Thank you!